LinuxforPunks/Shinobi-CCTV-Devuan-guide/README.md

 3. Obtain RECENT versions for these programs (DO NOT rely on apt)

-- node.js (unpack the tarball into /usr/local/lib/nodejs)
+- node.js (unpack the tarball into /usr/local/lib/nodejs )
 - npm (probably included in the same tarball)
 - use npm to install pm2 (npm install pm2 -g)
-- mariadb
+- mariadb (unpack the tarball into /usr/local/ )

 - go (golang programming language - not needed directly by Shinobi but I'd recommend it)
 - docker engine (also not needed directly)
 - docker compose (also not needed directly)

+remember to update the PATH variables so that the binaries are in directories your user(s) can run programs from!

 4. The official installation guide doesn't really need to recommend Ubuntu 22.04